 - A Delaware business

-To officially form your Delaware LLC, you need to file a certificate of formation with the Delaware Division of Corporations.
-The certificate of formation is like a charter that formally establishes your LLC as a legal entity.
-You may hear people calling this document a certificate of organization or articles of organization.
-This is not a difficult document to create.
-You will probably find all of the required information easily at hand.
+To create your Delaware LLC, you must file a certificate of formation with the Delaware Division of Corporations.
+The certificate of formation is a charter that formally establishes your LLC as a legal entity.
+To complete your certificate of formation, you will need the following:

 - Your LLC name